zagrichanskiy/mr_gpt_ai_bot/README.md

 The bot would listen on `0.0.0.0:80` by default.
 To change the listening address, set the `--webhook-listen-address` option.
 Only ports `443`, `80`, `88` and `8443` are allowed.

-### Support Voice Messages with Azure Cognitive Services

-`TelegramGPT` can convert voice messages to text and text to voice messages using [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services).
-Follow [this guide](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-speech-to-text) to create a Speech resource and get the API key and region.

-To enable voice messages, set the `--azure-speech-api-key` to the API key.
-Set the `--azure-speech-region` to the region of the Speech resource if it's different from `westus`.

 ### Use a Different Model

 By default, the bot uses the `gpt-3.5-turbo` model.
 To use a different chat completion model, set the `--openai-model-name` option to the model name.